Chart Color Schemes

 Acton hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-The median age in Acton is 21 years, which is significantly younger than the Australian Capital Territory's average of 35 years and Australia's average of 38 years.
-In comparison to the Australian Capital Territory average, the 15-24 age group is notably over-represented at 86.1% in Acton, while the 35-44 age group is under-represented at 2.2%.
-This concentration of individuals aged 15-24 is well above the national average of 12.5%.
-Between 2021 and present day, the median age has increased by 1.9 years from 19 to 21, indicating an aging population.
-During this period, notable shifts include the 5-14 age group growing from 0.0% to 1.4%, and the 0-4 cohort increasing from 0.2% to 1.5%.
-Conversely, the 15-24 age group has declined from 88.1% to 86.1%, and the 25-34 age group decreased from 9.4% to 7.5%.
-By 2041, Acton's population is expected to see significant shifts in its age composition.
-The 15-24 age cohort is projected to expand by 847 people (30%) from 2,823 to 3,671, while the 85+ age group is projected to grow by a modest 0% (0 people).
+The median age in Acton is 21 years, which is notably younger than both the Australian Capital Territory average of 35 years and Australia's national average of 38 years.
+The 15-24 age cohort is significantly over-represented in Acton at 86.1%, compared to the Australian Capital Territory average, while the 35-44 age group is under-represented at 2.2%.
+This concentration of young people aged 15-24 is well above the national average of 12.5%.
+Between 2021 and present, the median age in Acton has increased by 1.9 years from 19 to 21 years, reflecting an aging population.
+During this period, notable shifts include the 5-14 age group growing from 0.0% to 1.4% of the population, while the 0-4 cohort increased from 0.2% to 1.5%.
+Conversely, the 15-24 age cohort has declined from 88.1% to 86.1%, and the 25-34 age group dropped from 9.4% to 7.5%.
+By 2041, Acton's age composition is expected to see notable shifts.
+The 15-24 age cohort is projected to expand by 847 people (30%), growing from 2,823 to 3,671 people.
+Meanwhile, the 85+ age cohort is projected to grow by a modest 0% (0 people).